nickrodii/XH-mpeg/README.md

 ## Project Completion Progress
 This program is nowhere near completion, and only features the GUI for what's to come.
 There will be a compiled executable available once the program has some functionality.

+## Note on downloading this program
+Since this program uses ffmpeg, ffprobe and ffplay, make sure to add those binaries into xhmpeg/tools/ffmpeg/ folder to ensure the program works upon building the application